ATM: Propagation

 Devices designed by British (i.e. Chubb, De La Rue) and Swedish (i.e. Asea Meteor) manufacturers quickly spread out.
 For example, given its link with Barclays, Bank of Scotland deployed a DACS in 1968 under the 'Scotcash' brand.
 Customers were given personal code numbers to activate the machines, similar to the modern PIN.
 They were also supplied with £10 vouchers.
-These were fed into the machine, and the corresponding amount debited from the customer's account.
+These were fed into the machine, and the corresponding amount was debited from the customer's account.

 A Chubb-made ATM appeared in Sydney in 1969.
 This was the first ATM installed in Australia.
 The machine only dispensed $25 at a time and the bank card itself would be mailed to the user after the bank had processed the withdrawal.

 1969 ABC news report on the introduction of ATMs in Sydney, Australia.
 People could only receive AUS $25 at a time and the bank card was sent back to the user at a later date.
 This was a Chubb machine.

 Asea Metior's Bancomat was the first ATM installed in Spain on 9 January 1969, in central Madrid by Banesto.
 This device dispensed 1,000 peseta bills (1 to 5 max).
 Each user had to introduce a security personal key using a combination of the ten numeric buttons.
 In March of the same year an ad with the instructions to use the Bancomat was published in the same newspaper.

-In West Germany, the first ATM was installed in the 50,000-people university city of Tübingen on May 27, 1968, by Kreissparkasse Tübingen.
+In West Germany, the first ATM was installed in the 50,000-people university city of Tübingen on 27 May 1968, by Kreissparkasse Tübingen.
 It was built by Aalen-based safe builder Ostertag AG in cooperation with AEG-Telefunken.
 Each of the 1,000 selected users were given a double-bit key to open the safe with "Geldausgabe" written on it, a plastic identification card, and ten punched cards.
 One punch card functioned as a withdrawal slip for a 100 DM bill, the maximum limit for daily use was 400 DM.